Natan-wub/Linear-search-visualizer/README.md

 ---
-title: Linear Search
-I chose this search algorithm as it seemed the simplest to impliment and teach by means of visualization.
+title: Linear Search, I chose this search algorithm as it seemed the simplest to impliment and teach by means of visualization.
 emoji: 🏃
 colorFrom: blue
 colorTo: green